hnfong/public-crap/bookmarks/computer-related.md

 - https://preshing.com/20201210/flap-hero-code-review/ Flap Hero is a small game written entirely in C++ without using an existing game engine.
 All of its source code is available on GitHub.
 I think it can serve as an interesting resource for novice and intermediate game developers to study.
   - https://github.com/arc80/FlapHero - A small C++ game built using Plywood
 - ☆ https://www.quantamagazine.org/why-mathematicians-cant-find-the-hay-in-a-haystack-20180917/ - A really good summary of complexity theory
+- https://en.algorithmica.org/hpc/ - performance computing book titled “Algorithms for Modern Hardware” by Sergey Slotin.
+Its intended audience is everyone from performance engineers and practical algorithm researchers to undergraduate computer science students who have just finished an advanced algorithms course and want to learn more practical ways to speed up a program
+- ☆ https://en.wikipedia.org/wiki/Post_correspondence_problem - A rather surprising undeciable result.